RAKWireless/Evaluation_Boards/RAK4630/application/ble_proximity_sensing/README.md

-# This demo is a ble example
+# This demo is a ble proximity example

  It shows a demo to detect proximity sensing via ble.
 If detect, green led on.